 4. Each villa has its own theme

-To bring character to each villa, we commissioned the work of renowned local artist, Garry Duncan to create three unique.
+To bring character to each villa, we commissioned the work of renowned local artist, Garry Duncan to create three unique artworks.
 Reflecting the Murray River, three themes and artworks emerged from Garry’s imagination.
 With Garry’s unmistakable style, three themes emerged; Natural, Contemporary and Moody.
 Can you guess which villa is which?

 5. Cruise the river with a local guide

 We have tailored bespoke experiences that help you discover the Murray River and the Riverland because we are passionate about our home town and we want you to experience as a local would.
-Let yourself become immersed in the natural river environment with a sunset gondola cruiser or a have day river cruise.
+Let yourself become immersed in the natural river environment with a sunset gondola cruiser or a half day river cruise.
 Your local guide sharing the local secrets with you.

 Or taste the Riverland with private tour and tastings of distilleries, breweries and wineries.